-This filter is designed to be screwed finger-tight between the telescoping metal probe and the dust and water-block filter.
+This filter is screwed, finger-tight, between the telescoping metal flue probe and the dust and water-block filter.
 It must be used for CO measurements in flue gas and may also be used for CO measurements in ambient air.
 The beads in the filter cartridge should be replaced when about 90% of the material has changed color from purple to brown or when it becomes blocked by soot or water.
 Filter beads for refilling approximately 50 cartridges are available as Part No. PR-050.
 Replacement flue gas filters are available as Part No. FF-005 (package of 5 filters).

-To refill the filter cartridge, remove threaded top and pour out spent filter material.
+To refill the filter cartridge, remove the threaded top and pour out the spent filter material.
 Retrieve the plastic retainer disk from the spent filter material.
-Fill cartridge with fresh filter material to bottom of threads and place the plastic retainer disk flat on top of the filter material.
-Screw in top until finger tight and check seal with block tests.
+Fill the cartridge with fresh filter material up to the bottom of threads, place the plastic retainer disk flat on top, and screw the top finger tight.
+Check the seal by carrying out a block test with the detector.